slyovich/az-brownbag/README.md

         --scope "/subscriptions/<YOUR-SUBSCRIPTION-ID>" `
         --sdk-auth

-Then, using the output results, create the following JSON object and add this as a GitHub Secret.
+Then, using the output results, create the following JSON object and add this as a GitHub Secret called AZURE_CREDENTIALS.

     {
         "clientId": "<GUID>",